 Plus, the added pressure of making all that money, maintaining all those possessions, and climbing the greasy pole of fame, usually stresses their bodies into ill-health, so they often don’t have the energy or vitality required to even enjoy the money, possessions, and fame they create.

-Therefore, if your life’s primary goal is to be rich, or collect possessions, or be famous, please know, that kind of shallow pursuit will most likely lead you down a path of ever-increasing misery and depression.
+Therefore, if your life’s primary goal is to be rich, or collect possessions, be recognised or famous, please know, that kind of shallow pursuit is doomed to fail into a path of ever-increasing misery and depression.

 Matt Corcoran is the founder of Find True Purpose.
 He has studied the purpose and meaning of life for more than 30 years, as a passion, a complimentary therapist and practitioner, and living his own big dreams.

-Download our free eBook, "The Biggest Problem You Don't Even Know You Have", This problem is the cause of all unhappiness and it stops people from finding and living their true purpose in life.
+Download our free eBook, "The Biggest Problem Men Don't Even Know They Have", This problem is the cause of all unhappiness and it stops people from finding and living their true purpose in life.